Photo/Jonathan Finch

-Willey Miller's webisode "ON SCENE" has been released by TGR (Teton Gravity Research).
-Episode 3 focuses on Ueki Shikaichi, who is based in Golden, Canada.
-The subtitle is "IN SEARCH OF SHIKA."
-It also has the kanji for "in search of deer," making him truly the star
+Episode 3 of Willey Miller's webisode "ON SCENE," released by TGR (Teton Gravity Research), focuses on Shikaichi Ueki, who is based in Golden, Canada.
+The subtitle is "IN SEARCH OF SHIKA," and the kanji characters for "In Search of Shika" suggest he's being treated as the main character.
+It

-So, we asked Ueki Shikaichi himself to report on the filming that you can't see in the video.
-First, check out the essential footage!!
+So, we asked Shikaichi Ueki himself to report on what happened during filming, something you can't see in the video.
+First, check out the video!!

 Ueki Shikaichi poses in the same pose as Wiley (left) with a slightly shy expression